Liverpool's Elliott suffers serious injury

 Last updated on .From the section Liverpool

-Liverpool teenager Harvey Elliott suffered a serious injury during the Premier League game with Leeds United at Elland Road.
+Liverpool teenager Harvey Elliott suffered a serious injury during the 3-0 Premier League win over Leeds United at Elland Road.

 Elliott, 18, was hurt following a tackle by Leeds defender Pascal Struijk, who was shown a red card in the 60th minute as a result.